quasarframework/quasar-framework.org/source/guide/app-pre-processors-and-webpack.md

 Let's discuss about Webpack loaders now.
 It's probably where you'll make the most additions.

-## Webpack alias
+## Webpack Aliases
-Quasar comes with a bunch of useful webpack alias preconfigured.
+Quasar comes with a bunch of useful Webpack aliases preconfigured.
 You can use them anywhere in your project and webpack will resolve the correct path.
 If you want to add you own alias, se the section about [adding your own alias to Webpack](/guide/app-quasar.conf.js.html#Adding-you-own-alias-to-Webpack).

 | Alias | Resolves to |
 | --- | --- |